ReDI-School/js-berlin-2021-spring/lesson10.md

 ---

-In producing new info from existing data, basic data types are useful when
+In producing new information from existing data, basic data types are useful when

 - combining multiple values into a single value
 - creating multiple variables to hold related data